vektor-inc/vk-blocks-pro/readme.txt

 [ Add function ] Add Setting for the position of VK Blocks on all block inserter.
 [ Add function ][ Border Box ] Add title tag setting.
 [ Add function ][ Slider ] Add url interface to block toolbar for slider item.
-[ Specification Change ][ Post List (Pro) ] Displayed taxonomies now only show for selected post types.
+[ Specification change ][ Post List (Pro) ] Displayed taxonomies now only show for selected post types.
-[ Specification Change ][ Responsive Spacer ] Added CSS to remove margins from the default theme.
+[ Specification change ][ Responsive Spacer ] Added CSS to remove margins from the default theme.
 [ Bug fix ][ Tab ] Fix background color of tab disappearing when clicking active tab.
 [ Add function ][ Slider Item ] Add toolbar link for components.
 [ Other ] Add toolbar link to components.

 = 1.75.1 =
-[ Specification Change ][ Fixed Display (Pro) ] Do not fix the edit screen as it makes editing difficult.
+[ Specification change ][ Fixed Display (Pro) ] Do not fix the edit screen as it makes editing difficult.
 [ Bug fix ] Fixed an issue where the Pro version could not be activated in an environment where the Free version is active.

 = 1.75.0 =
 [ Add Block ][ Fixed Display block (Pro) ] Add Fixed display block.
 [ Bug fix ][ Tab (Pro) ] Fix the default line style to show the top of the border.
-[ Specification Change ] Delete unnecessary css value  ( We abolished the --vk-size-text and changed it to 1rem. ).
+[ Specification change ] Delete unnecessary css value  ( We abolished the --vk-size-text and changed it to 1rem. ).

 = 1.74.0 =
-[ Specification Change ] Fix block categories order
+[ Specification change ] Fix block categories order
-[ Specification Change ][ VK Button ] Add unit "percent" for border radius.
+[ Specification change ][ VK Button ] Add unit "percent" for border radius.
 [ Bug fix ][ VK Button ] Fixed button URL being output in editor.
 [ Bug fix ][ Tab (Pro) ] Fix innactive tab color setting.